• Skip to primary navigation

 Quinoa: The Perfect Salad Base

-I’ve been a fan of Bob’s Red Mill ingredients for as long as I can remember because choosing the very best ingredients is important to me.
-Bob’s Red Mill is a brand I trust to provide key ingredients in my recipes to fuel my days and to share with family and friends.
-I’m super excited to be partnering with them again, bringing you a new recipe using their fabulous quinoa!
+I’ve been a fan of Bob’s Red Mill ingredients for as long as I can remember because choosing the best ingredients is important.
+Bob’s Red Mill is a brand I trust to provide key recipe ingredients to fuel my days and share with family and friends.
+I’m super excited to partner with them again, bringing you a new recipe using their fabulous quinoa!

-This time of year with farmer’s markets in full swing, it’s a perfect time to get creative with salads.
+This time of year, with farmer’s markets in full swing, it’s a perfect time to get creative with salads.
 Bob’s Red Mill Organic Tri-Color Quinoa offers a blank canvas of whole grains to create something special using the freshest veggies and homemade dressings.
-Quinoa has an earthy flavor, with a fluffy-like yet chewy texture, it’s naturally gluten free and offers all 9 essential amino acids.
-Best of all, it only takes 15 minutes to prepare.
+Quinoa has an earthy flavor, with a fluffy-like yet chewy texture; it’s naturally gluten free.
+Best of all, quinoa only takes 15 minutes to prepare.

-It’s an ingredient I keep in my pantry because of its versatility and healthy benefits.
-And because I can whip up a zesty Quinoa Tabbouleh Salad in no time!
+It’s an ingredient I keep in my pantry because of its versatility.
+And I can whip up a zesty Quinoa Tabbouleh Salad in no time!

 Related: Do you Love Meal Prep Ready Salads?
 Find more like this salad on my 10 Salad Recipes to Try this Summer post!